PedroTelesFCUP/Beam_weaver/README.md

-So the early curriculum is a **discrete-policy learning stage**, whereas the later curriculum is a **continuous/kernel learning stage**.
+So the early curriculum is a discrete-policy learning stage, whereas the later curriculum is a continuous/kernel learning stage.

 #### 1. Discrete interaction reward used in phases 0--1